Marajoara culture: Religion and ideology

-The belief system of the Marajo people is not wholly understood, though it almost certainly involved important female figures (Roosevelt 1991).
-Marajoara iconography and art portrays women with shamanistic powers and roles (Roosevelt 1991: 410), consistent with societies that reckon descent through a mythical female ancestor.
+The belief system of the Marajo people is not wholly understood, though it almost certainly involved important female figures.
+Marajoara iconography and art portrays women with shamanistic powers and roles, consistent with societies that reckon descent through a mythical female ancestor.
 There were parallels to Amazonian cosmology, which understands the universe to be gender divided, with men related to the sun and women to the moon.
-Further, ancestral females regarded as creators in Amazonian cosmology may be represented in Marajoaran iconography (Roosevelt 1991: 412).
-Marajo settlement patterns are aligned east-to-west, consistent with a gender-divided universe (Roosevelt 1991: 413).
-It is possible that ancestor worship was very important, as the deceased were placed in urns and buried in the mounds that the Marajoarans used for residence (Roosevelt 1991).
+Further, ancestral females regarded as creators in Amazonian cosmology may be represented in Marajoaran iconography.
+Marajo settlement patterns are aligned east-to-west, consistent with a gender-divided universe.
+It is possible that ancestor worship was very important, as the deceased were placed in urns and buried in the mounds that the Marajoarans used for residence.

 Death

-The most common type of tomb is the burial urn (Roosevelt 1991: 44).
-Grave goods typically include lithics and elaborate ceramics (Roosevelt 1991: 396).
+The most common type of tomb is the burial urn.
+Grave goods typically include lithics and elaborate ceramics.

-The skeletal remains preserve very well in burial urns, which were covered with a clayey soil (Roosevelt 1991: 426).
+The skeletal remains were preserved very well in burial urns, which were covered with clayey soil.

-Few female skeletons have been found yet (Roosevelt 1991: 409).
+Few female skeletons have been found yet.